meltaxa/apom/README.md

 5. Edit the BASH script and replace the path to the images.

+6. Per the BASH script, create the appropriate cronjob.

-6. Edit the index.html and replace the URL string with your website containing the images.
+7. Edit the index.html and replace the URL string with your website containing the images.